WarpRules/WMPInt/documentation_algorithms/karatsuba_multiplication.md

 However, what Karatsuba discovered is that with a bit of math, one of those sub-multiplications (and therefore one of the recursive calls) can be omitted, by using a couple of additions and subtractions instead (which can be calculated in-situ, not requiring any recursive calls).
-Since one of the recursive calls is omitted, this speeds up the total amount of operations required.
+Since one of the recursive calls is omitted, this reduces the total amount of operations required.
 The larger the input values, the more significant this saving becomes.

 ## The algorithm